-On the other side in the older Discovery 3 models there is simply too much plastic everywhere you look, and the overall build quality is also not always the best (things like the creaking inner door handles can fulfill your life).
-This would not be a huge problem since this is not a luxury oriented Range Rover, and actually most of the plastic buttons and surfaces are not worn even in high mileage examples.
+On the other side in the older Discovery 3 models is simply too much plastic everywhere you look, and the overall build quality is also not always the best (things like the creaking inner door handles can definitely fulfill your life every time you are closing the door).
+This would not be a huge problem since this is not a luxury oriented Range Rover, but still its not very nice to have various creaks and rattles.
+Although at least most of the plastic buttons and surfaces are not worn even in high mileage examples.

 However, the cracked plastic dashboard, the strangely deformed steering wheel airbag cover and the sagging headliner are pretty common and pretty bad looking signs of the age and not properly used materials in these cars.
 The owners also complain about the navigation system which is harder to use + in this day and age it is obviously outdated and slower.

-However, if you want a better interior with better build quality, with less plastic, with more high quality materials and with updated multimedia system, then buy the Discovery 4 models made from 2009 since they have a completely updated interior. (on the upper picture) Although even in these newer models the touchscreen multimedia system response is pretty slow, so be prepared to be patient.
+But luckily, if you want a better interior with a bit better build quality, with less plastic, with more high quality materials and with updated multimedia system, then buy the Discovery 4 models made from 2009 since they have a completely updated interior. (on the upper picture) Although even in these newer models the touchscreen multimedia system response is pretty slow, and the various creaks and rattles are not uncommon either.

 Body, paintjob, rust protection

-This Land Rover is not famous for big rust issues even though most of the body panels are made from steel, except both of the rear tailgate doors are made from aluminum so they won’t rust.
+This Land Rover is not famous for big rust issues even though most of the body panels are made from steel, except both of the rear tailgate doors which are made from aluminum, so they won’t rust.